emmideric/alx-system_engineering-devops/README.md

-Script that creates an alias
+Script that adds a directory to PATH